planetarium/UniLibplanet/docs/tutorial.md

 serialization and deserialization.
 Pay special attention to the `Execute()` method where the main logic of the action resides.

+Note that `Execute()` is called when the action is evaluated by a blockchain, **not** when the button is clicked or when the action is created.

 ## Script `Game.cs`

+Now to tie everything together, change the content of `Game.cs` we have created previously with the following:

 ```csharp
 using System.Collections.Generic;